-Tinubu Returns To Abuja After Eid-El-Kabir Holiday in Lagos
+Tinubu Returns to Abuja After Eid-El-Kabir Holiday in Lagos

 President Bola Tinubu on Tuesday evening returned to Abuja after the Eid-el-Kabir holiday in Lagos, during which he undertook a series of important political, governmental, and national engagements.

-The President, whose official plane, Nigeria Air Force 1, touched down at the Presidential Wing of the Nnamdi Azikiwe International Airport, Abuja, at exactly 5:17 pm, was received by the Minister of the Federal Capital Territory, Nyesom Wike; the Chief of Staff to the President, Hon Femi Gbajabiamila; the National Security Adviser, Nuhu Ribadu; the Inspector General of Police, Tunji Disu; and other senior government officials.
+Tinubu, whose official plane, Nigeria Air Force 1, touched down at Presidential Wing of Nnamdi Azikiwe International Airport, Abuja, at 5:17pm, was received by Minister of the Federal Capital Territory, Nyesom Wike; Chief of Staff to the President, Hon.
+Femi Gbajabiamila; National Security Adviser, Nuhu Ribadu; Inspector General of Police, Tunji Disu; and other senior government officials.

-During the Sallah holiday period, the President received Vice President Kashim Shettima, and several groups for the traditional Sallah homage, including the leadership of the Senate, led by Senate President, Senator Godswill Akpabio.
+During the Sallah holiday period, the president received Vice President Kashim Shettima and several groups, including the leadership of the senate, led by Senate President, Senator Godswill Akpabio, for the traditional Sallah homage.

-Members of the Nigeria Governors’ Forum under the leadership of its Chairman and Governor of Kwara State, AbdulRahman AbdulRazaq; APC stakeholders from Oyo State, including its governorship candidate, Senator Sharafadeen Abiodun Alli, as well as APC candidates for the House of Representatives and State House of Assembly from Lagos State, also visited the President.
+Members of Nigeria Governors’ Forum led by its Chairman and Governor of Kwara State, AbdulRahman AbdulRazaq; All Progressives Congress (APC) stakeholders from Oyo State, including its governorship candidate, Senator Sharafadeen Alli; as well as APC candidates for the House of Representatives and House of Assembly from Lagos State, also visited the president.

 Tinubu also on Monday attended the International Fleet Review at Eko Atlantic City Waterfront as part of activities commemorating the 70th Anniversary of the Nigerian Navy.
 He inaugurated three Nigerian Naval vessels – NNS Oloibiri, NNS Mambila, and NNS Gurara – on the occasion.

-On the same day, the President also received His Excellency Romuald Wadagni, President of the Republic of Benin, in a meeting that reinforced the longstanding bond of friendship, regional cooperation, and economic partnership between the neighbouring countries.
+On the same day, the president received His Excellency Romuald Wadagni, President of the Republic of Benin, in a meeting that reinforced the longstanding bond of friendship, regional cooperation, and economic partnership between the neighbouring countries.

-Before the Eid-el-Kabir holiday, Tinubu had also visited Lagos to participate in the primaries of the All Progressives Congress, electing candidates for the state house of assembly, governor, House of Representatives, the senate and the presidency.
+Before the Eid-el-Kabir holiday, Tinubu had also visited Lagos to participate in the APC primaries to elect candidates for House of Assembly, governor, House of Representatives, Senate, and President.